Delaware River Joint Toll Bridge Commission: Bridges

 The Lower Trenton Toll Supported Bridge, commonly called the Lower Free Bridge, Warren Street Bridge or Trenton Makes Bridge, is a two-lane Pennsylvania (Petit) through truss bridge over the Delaware River between Trenton, New Jersey and Morrisville, Pennsylvania.
-It is known as the Trenton Makes Bridge because of large lettering on the south side reading "TRENTON MAKES THE WORLD TAKES", installed in 1935.
-In addition to being an important bridge from Pennsylvania to New Jersey, it is a major landmark in the city of Trenton.
-It is signed as US 1 Business, though does not officially carry that route.
+It is known as the Trenton Makes Bridge because of the large lettering on the south side, reading "TRENTON MAKES THE WORLD TAKES", installed in 1935.
+In addition to being an important bridge between Pennsylvania and New Jersey, it is a major landmark in Trenton.
+It is signed as US 1 Business, though it does not officially carry that route.